junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I believe so."
 Missouri stands up from the couch.
 Dean follows the action without thinking.
 The woman eyes his eagerness.
 "A seance requires certain preparations, I would have said I'd let you know when it's ready, but I think you couldn't stand just sitting here drinking your coffee, so might as well come over and make yourself useful.
 Help me set it up."

 "Yes, Ma'am."
-Dean nods appreciatedly.
+Dean nods gratefully.

 They use the round dining table for the work, Dean watches Missouri paints a pentagon that covers the whole surface, then Enochian symbols and some loosely familiar marks on four ends, with the last end a painted opening eye.
 Dean looks at it, having a weird feeling that it's looking back at him.

 "What do those symbols mean?"
 He can't help asking.
 Call it occupational habit.

 Missouri lights up five candles in the center matching each corner while answering.
 "The air, the earth, the fire, the water.
 All the basic elements.
 And this is your door."
 She points at the eye.
-"The seance is actually quite simple, the difficult part is to find him and talk to him, if he is willing to show."
+"The seance is actually not complicated, the difficult part is to find him and talk to him, if he is willing to show."

 "That reminded me, the accident last time, Cas's true form burned that friend of mine's eyes out."
 Dean admits, a little guiltily, looking at the symbol of the eye again, remembering Pamela's scream and the fire bursting out of her sockets, the fake white eyeballs she had to use later.
 "Probably don't look at him directly then."